About our GP Training Scheme

 Innovative Training Posts

-From August 2020 we are offering 16 six-month Innovative Training Posts.
+The York GP Scheme now has 16 six-month Innovative Training Posts to offer, which started in August 2020.
 These posts are split 50% between a hospital or community specialties and general practice.

 The aim of the posts is to provide training that is more relevant to becoming a GP and more time during training in a GP post.
 We aim for every trainee commencing training after August 2020 to undertake one ITP post.